jspaaks/2022-ieee/README.md

 This will generate a new file `.zenodo.citation.json` containing the Zenodo equivalent of your `CITATION.cff` data.

 Now we need to merge `.zenodo.minimal.json` with `.zenodo.citation.json` to get the required metadata file.
-For this we can use `jq`, a program with which you can wrangle JSON files.
+For this we can use `jq`, a program that helps you wrangle JSON files.
 For example, given two JSON files `a.json` and `b.json`:

 ```json
 {